dgdev1024/2026-G10/docs/g10cpu.spec.md

         cleared.
 4. The CPU then proceeds to service the interrupt:
     - The current value of the `PC` register is pushed onto the stack.
-        - High byte first, followed by the low byte.
+        - In order from highest (most significant) byte to lowest (least significant) byte, each byte of the `PC` is written to the memory address pointed to by the `SP` register, and the `SP` register is decremented accordingly.
     - The `PC` register is then loaded with the starting address of the interrupt vector subroutine, calculated as `$1000 + (i * 0x80)`, where `i` is the interrupt vector number.
-    - This process consumes five machine cycles: two for a wait state, two for the stack push operation, and one for loading the new `PC` value.
+    - This process consumes seven machine cycles: two for a wait state, four for the stack push operation, and one for loading the new `PC` value.
 5. After instruction execution completes, if the `IMP` flag is set, the `IME` flag is set, and the `IMP` flag is cleared.